cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdhe.md

 --- abstract

-This document deprecates and discourages use of finite field and elliptic curve Diffie Hellman cipher suites that have known vulnerabilities or improper security properties when implemented incorrectly.
+This document deprecates and discourages the use of finite field and elliptic curve Diffie Hellman cipher suites that have known vulnerabilities or improper security properties when implemented incorrectly.